TheOfficialPeter/Fruno/README.md

 > 05/05/24

 Not using SteamDB anymore ( gave up trying to scrape it + respect to the developers ).
 Using raw steam web API.

+> 18/05/24

+Again not using SteamDB.
+It sucks